amitzed/angular-app/README.md

 #### This app has several pages that can be accessed via the navigation bar.
 Future upgrades will include a gallery of projects on the "Our Work" page and likely feature Hero Zoom and Parallax effects.

-#### To see the app's Heroku deployment, click the iWant name/link above or you can view [here](https://angular-app-az.herokuapp.com/).
+#### Heroku deployment has been unsuccessful and will troubleshoot further on future updates.

 ##### [Amit](https://amitzaman.com/)

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding